twardoch/uubed-docs/docs/api.md

 summary: Complete API documentation for the UUBED library, including all encoding functions, classes, and utilities.
 ---

+TLDR: This is your go-to guide for all the buttons and levers in the QuadB64 library.
+It tells you exactly how to use the `encode` and `decode` functions, what different encoding methods do, and how to make sure everything runs smoothly.

 # API Reference

+Imagine you have a universal remote control for all your data encoding needs.
+This API reference is the instruction manual for that remote, explaining what each button does and how to combine them for the best results.

+Imagine you're a chef, and QuadB64 is your kitchen.
+This API is your recipe book, detailing every ingredient (parameters), every cooking method (encoding methods), and how to combine them to create delicious, perfectly encoded data dishes.

+## Main Functions

 ## Main Functions